 Harrison Senior Living of Georgetown is in Georgetown, Delaware.
 The city has a total of 18,799 people.
-We awarded this nursing home an overall grade of B+.
-A grade of this caliber requires strong scores in most areas.
-We rated this nursing home as one of the 50 best nursing homes in Delaware.
-This place's impressive profile was highlighted by its nursing grade, which we will address in the next paragraph.
+We awarded this nursing home an overall grade of B. A grade of this caliber requires quality scores in most areas.
+Based on all of the relevant data, you can do much worse than this place.
+The best aspect of this nursing home's impressive profile was its nursing grade.
+Nursing grades are discussed in the next paragraph

 Harrison Senior Living of Georgetown

 Updated Apr 1, 2023 by Nick Lata